-Note: you may still see references to YHA hostels in Keld and Blackton.
+Note: you may still see references to YHA hostels in Crowden, Keld and Blackton.
+Crowden is now run by Rotherham Council and only available for group bookings.
 Keld is now a hotel and Blackton is only available for group hire.
-Maps may also show other bunkhouses however many have closed, be camping barns or available for group hire only.
+Maps may also show other bunkhouses however many have closed, or which are available for only group hire.

 The information above is correct October 2013.
 Corrections, additions and clarifications welcome.

 If you’re planning on doing the Pennine Way all in one go you’ll probably want to factor in a rest day or two.
 The main recommendations are: